Rottweilers are a popular dog breed known for their loyalty, power, and endurance.

 Their numbers went down drastically, and the breed almost vanished completely although some breeders fought hard to save them from extinction.

 Rottweilers have a massive strong bite due to their large head.
 Rottweilers have a 328 pounds bite force stronger than Pit Bulls and German Shepherds.
 This is almost half the bite force of a shark.

 They often bump into things, people and animals when they want them to fall into place.
 Rottweilers should be trained to be gentle especially to children.

-Training a Rottweiler is important
+8. Training a Rottweiler is important.

-Rottweilers are different hence it is absolutely important to train them early enough to make sure that they are well-behaved and gentle to everyone.
+Rottweilers are different; hence it is important to train them early enough to make sure that they are well-behaved and gentle to everyone.

-American Rottweilers are different from German ones
+9. American Rottweilers are different from German ones.

 All rottweilers have a standard black color with brown markings on their face, chest, and paws.